 The Importance of Training Operations Staff on Network Security Tools

-In the ever-evolving landscape of industrial cybersecurity, the role of operations staff has become increasingly crucial.
-As organizations adopt advanced security tools to safeguard their operations, ensuring that their operations staff are well-trained on these tools is essential.
+You deployed a $200K network monitoring system, and your operators ignore its alerts because nobody trained them on what the alerts mean.
+The role of operations staff in industrial cybersecurity is only as strong as their training on the tools they're expected to use.
 This article delves into the significance of training operations staff in network security tools, highlighting the benefits of comprehensive OT training and offering actionable advice for implementing effective training programs.

 Understanding the Role of Operations Staff in Industrial Cybersecurity